"Someone heard us?" Saché's voice dropped down to a whisper. The grenades can be stopped, she reminded herself. We can hold out here if we need to.

 Before Saché could think of another course of action the air above them screamed and from the top of the wall the two droids came charging down.
-They were two disc-like things as large as the handmaiden’s heads, they vibrated violently, and the buzzing sound was nearly deafening.
+They were two disc-like things as large as the handmaiden’s heads, they vibrated violently, the buzzing sound nearly deafening. =

 “Shoot!
 Shoot!”
-Saché yelled, and a moment later she realized she could shoot herself.
-Several blasts joined hers, half of them hitting the graveyard wall, but the two droids fell at their feet, still buzzing faintly.
+Saché yelled, even as she aimed herself.
+Several blasts joined hers.
+Half of them hitting the graveyard wall, but the two droids fell at their feet, still buzzing faintly.

 “We should leave them there,” said Yané, “and get out of here as quickly as possible.”

 As one the handmaidens ran out of the graveyard towards the speeder.
 There seemed to the feeling that somehow a whole battalion of battle droids was already closing in on their location, and it was only by running as fast they could that they could hope to get out alive.